Significant-Gravitas/AutoGPT/docs/content/AutoGPT/configuration/options.md

 - `RESTRICT_TO_WORKSPACE`: The restrict file reading and writing to the workspace directory.
 Default: True
 - `SD_WEBUI_AUTH`: Stable Diffusion Web UI username:password pair.
 Optional.
 - `SD_WEBUI_URL`: Stable Diffusion Web UI URL.
 Default: http://localhost:7860
-- `SHELL_ALLOWLIST`: List of shell commands that ARE allowed to be executed by AutoGPT.
-Only applies if `SHELL_COMMAND_CONTROL` is set to `allowlist`.
-Default: None
-- `SHELL_COMMAND_CONTROL`: Whether to use `allowlist` or `denylist` to determine what shell commands can be executed (Default: denylist)
-- `SHELL_DENYLIST`: List of shell commands that ARE NOT allowed to be executed by AutoGPT.
-Only applies if `SHELL_COMMAND_CONTROL` is set to `denylist`.
-Default: sudo,su
 - `SMART_LLM`: LLM Model to use for "smart" tasks.
 Default: `gpt-4-turbo-preview`
 - `STREAMELEMENTS_VOICE`: StreamElements voice to use.
 Default: Brian
 - `TEMPERATURE`: Value of temperature given to OpenAI.
 Value from 0 to 2.
 Lower is more deterministic, higher is more random.
 See https://platform.openai.com/docs/api-reference/completions/create#completions/create-temperature